mnot/I-D/httpbis-alt-svc/draft.md

 # For HTTP/2: NOT_AUTHORITATIVE (13)  {#error}

-NOTE: This is a proposal for a new error code, which should be incorporated into the appropriate section if accepted.

 The endpoint refuses the stream prior to performing any application processing.
 This server is not configured to provide a definitive response for the